How to recover better from exercise - hydrate with 2before blackcurrant

 Don’t Forget the Mind

-While you're out doing everything for your body, don't forget your brain.
+While you're out there doing everything for your body, don't forget your brain.
 While you're cooling down, now is the perfect time to work on your mental techniques like visualisation.

-Think back over the workout you’ve just had.
-What went well, what was hard?
-What surprised you.
 By thinking back on these you can rewrite the movie in your head to take into account what you've learned and make it a better movie to play next time.

 Read on for more about how using visualization can make you a better athlete.